21 Historical Places in Karnataka

 Image Credit: Dineshkannambadi for Wikipedia

-Amongst all the Karnataka historical places, this is considered as the treasure trove of the Hindu and Jain temples in South India.
-The Pattadakal shares boundaries with the Aihole-Badami-Pattadakal complex which is titled as a UNESCO heritage site.
-Located at the banks of the river Malaprabha, the place holds its legacy and dates back to the 4th century.
-Dedicated to Lord Shiva, this temple here showcases a beautiful blend of North and South Indian architecture.
+Amongst all the Karnataka historical places, this is considered the treasure trove of the Hindu and Jain temples in South India.
+The Pattadakal shares boundaries with the Aihole-Badami-Pattadakal complex, a UNESCO heritage site.
+Located on the banks of the river Malaprabha, the place holds its legacy and dates back to the 4th century.
+Dedicated to Lord Shiva, this temple showcases a beautiful blend of North and South Indian architecture and is counted among the excellent heritage sites in Karnataka.

 Things To Do: Sightseeing, Temple Tour